maphew/zadam-trilium-wiki/Search.md

 1. fulltext tokens - `tolkien`
 2. attribute expressions - `#book`

 The tricky part is to find out where does the fulltext end and where the attribute expression begins.
 This is done by detecting certain stop-characters/words - all tokens are considered as fulltext before one of `#`, `~` or `note.` prefixes are encountered.
-After that all characters/tokens are understood as attribute expression.
+After that, all characters/tokens are understood as attribute expression.

 If you want to use `#`, `~` or `note.` as part of fulltext, you need to escape them, see below for details.